The Wolf Suite · Three tools · One decision

 The output is structured, consistent, and exportable.
 Not a conversation — a result you can show someone.

-The decision, in two moments
+The decision, in three moments

 Seven sequential gates.
 Each one asks whether the conditions for AI to work actually exist.
 The moment a better answer exists — a rule, a process change, a simpler tool — Wolflow stops and tells you what it is.
 Most evaluations don't reach the final gate.
 That's the point.